saikiranchalla1/learning-python/README.md

 - Refer to the notebook
   at: `code/00-Python Object and Data Structure Basics/05-Dictionaries.ipynb`

+#### Exercises
+1. Create a dictionary where all the keys are strings, and all the values are integers.

+For example:

+{'Monday':19, 'Tuesday':20}

 ### Tuples

 - Tuples are very similar to lists.
 However they have one key difference -